Streets of Fire: Filming

-Production began on location in Chicago in April 1983, then moved to Los Angeles for 45 days, and finally two weeks at a soap factory in Wilmington, California, with additional filming taking place at Universal Studios.
+Production began on location in Chicago in April 1983, then moved to Los Angeles for 45 days, and finally two weeks at a soap factory in Wilmington, with additional filming taking place at Universal Studios.
 Shooting wrapped on August 18, 1983.
 All 10 days of filming in Chicago were exteriors at night, on locations that included platforms of elevated subway lines and the depths of Lower Wacker Drive.
 For Hill, the subways and their look was crucial to the world of the film and represented one of three modes of transportation—the other two being cars and motorcycles.

 While shooting in Chicago, the production was plagued by inclement weather that included rain, hail, snow, and a combination of all three.
-The subway scenes were filmed on location in Chicago at many locations, including: LaSalle Street (Blue line), Lake Street (Green line), Sheridan Road (Red, Purple lines), and Belmont Avenue (Red, Brown, and Purple lines).
-The Damen Avenue stop (Blue Line, at Damen, North, and Milwaukee avenues) was used.
+The subway scenes were filmed on location in Chicago at many locations, including LaSalle Street (Blue line), Lake Street (Green line), Sheridan Road (Red, Purple lines), and Belmont Avenue (Red, Brown, and Purple lines).
+The Damen Avenue stop (Blue line, at Damen, North, and Milwaukee Avenues) was used.

 Production designer John Vallone and his team constructed an elevated train line on the backlot of Universal Studios that perfectly matched the ones in Chicago.
 The film crew tarped-in the New Street and Brownstone street sets to double for the Richmond District setting, completely covering them so that night scenes could be filmed during the day.
 This tarp measured 1,240 feet long by 220 feet wide over both sets, and cost $1.2 million to construct.
 However, this presented unusual problems.
 The sound of the tarp flapping in the wind interfered with the actors’ dialogue.
 Birds who had nested in the tarp provided their own noisy interruptions.

-The exterior of the Richmond Theater where Ellen Aim sings at the beginning of the film was shot on the backlot, with the interior done in the Wiltern Theater in L.A. for two weeks.
-The factory scenes that take place in the Battery were filmed at a rotting soap factory in Wilmington, California, for ten nights.
-The Ardmore Police roadblock was filmed near 6th street in East Los Angeles, near the flood basin.
+The exterior of the Richmond Theater where Ellen Aim sings at the beginning of the film was shot on the backlot, with the interior done in the Wiltern Theater in Los Angeles for two weeks.
+The Ardmore Police roadblock was filmed near 6th Street in East Los Angeles, near the flood basin.
 Although three districts are seen, the city has a total of five districts: the Richmond, the Strip, the Battery, the Cliffside, and the Bayside.
 An additional district, Ardmore, also appears in the film, but it may be a separate municipality as it is not prefaced with "the".